oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * Contact Person: Atul Tulshibagwale

 ## HTTP Header
-The header name `Txn-Token` is proposed to be added to the HTTP Field Name Registry {{IANA.HTTP.FieldNames}} as a Unstructured Header Field {{RFC9651}}.
+The header name `Txn-Token` is proposed to be added to the HTTP Field Name Registry {{IANA.HTTP.FieldNames}} as an unstructured Header Field.
 This header is defined in the section {{txn-token-http-header}}.
 The following entry will be proposed in the HTTP Field Name Registry.
-Note this is an unstructured field, therefore the value of the Type field is intended to be left empty:
+Note because this is an unstructured field, therefore the value of the Type field is intended to be left empty:

 * Field Name: Txn-Token
 * Type: